First results of the project in Mongolia

 We will regularly provide our partners, supporters and donators with information of the “Hand to Help” project such as process, suggestions, advice, installation details, methods and tools and other related findings and successes.

 Our project welcomes any national and international individuals, entities and organizations who wish to cooperate.

 The main goal of the “HAND TO HELP” project is to protect the Saker Falcon from electrocution by overhead power lines in the territory of Argalant, Tuv province.

 We have chosen the area of Argalant of Tuv province as our project location, due to the large number of electrocutions here in spring and autumn of 2017.
-By equipping the high voltage poles with bird protection tools, we can decrease these deaths significantly.
+By equipping the medium-voltage poles with bird protection tools, we can decrease these deaths significantly.